tanmaychimurkar/ca-asthma/README.md

 Note: For running via docker, the default Flask port `5000` has to be open to accept connections, since the flask application is being run from the custom docker image that we have uploaded to docker hub.

-Responses and the API execution time can be seen on mongo-express UI when run via `docker`
+Responses and the API execution time can be seen on mongo-express UI when run via `docker` at `http://localhost:8081/`